space-wizards/docs/src/en/space-station-14/user-interface/proposals/pda-cartridges/voting-cartridges.md

 Ignoring the possibility of undercover-agents or admin PDAs voting, this would give us 5 normal department votes, 2 service (or command) votes, and 3 Command votes for a total of a possible 10 votes to fire any given player.
 Should any player recieve 5 or more votes the vote should succeed.
 This means that in a normal round the Captain and HoP could choose to fire a command member, or the five department heads could choose to fire the captain, or any number of such combinations.

 For balance reasons, it might be fun to make this a function of the MindShield implant, but that should come with more deliberation.
-The functionality should be possibly however if desired.
+The functionality should be possible however if desired.

 ## The rest?